Luke Hancock: College career

 Hancock was recruited to attend George Mason University by George Mason Patriots men's basketball coach Jim Larrañaga.
 He played for George Mason in his freshman and sophomore years.
 While at George Mason, he averaged 7.7 points per game as a freshman and 10.9 points as a sophomore.
 In his second season, he was named to the All-Colonial Athletic Association third team.
 Larrañaga accepted the head coaching job at the University of Miami after the 2010–11 season, taking his entire coaching staff with him and leading Hancock to transfer.
 Hancock transferred to the University of Louisville, which had hired his former Hargrave coach Kevin Keatts as an assistant, and did not play in 2011–12 after transferring.

 Hancock was named the captain of the Louisville Cardinals men's basketball team before appearing in a game for the Cardinals.
 Hancock averaged 7.7 points per game playing for Louisville in 2012–13.
 In the 2013 NCAA Division I men's basketball tournament, he was named the tournament's Most Outstanding Player.
 He scored 20 points in the national semifinals against the Wichita State Shockers.
 In the title game against the Michigan Wolverines, the Cardinals trailed by 12 points late in the first half before Hancock scored 14 straight points for the team to cut the deficit to one by halftime.
 He finished the game five-for-five on three-point shooting, and Louisville won, 82–76.
 He became the first reserve player in tournament history to be named the MOP.

 Professional career

 After going undrafted in the 2014 NBA draft, Hancock joined the Orlando Magic for the Orlando Summer League and the Houston Rockets for the Las Vegas Summer League.
 On September 25, 2014, he signed with the Memphis Grizzlies.
-However, he was later waived by the Grizzlies on October 13, 2014.
+However, he was later waived by the Grizzlies on October 13.

 On November 4, 2014, Hancock signed with Panionios of the Greek Basket League.
 He played in six games before tearing a muscle in his calf.
-The injury made him realize he needed to prepare for life after basketball, so he retired from the sport, studied to become a financial adviser, and eventually began working in Louisville, Kentucky for Lamkin Wealth Management.
+The injury made Hancock realize he needed to prepare for life after basketball, so he retired from the sport, studied to become a financial adviser, and eventually began working in Louisville, Kentucky for Lamkin Wealth Management.